prpaskov/publicationBot/README.md

 ## Usage
 Initiate class pubBot from publicationBot, specifying the model (claude, chatgpt, or gemini) and, optionally, version, and temperature.
 The function write_paper takes in details for the paper premise and outputs a dictionary that contains each paper section, along with the full text and formatted full text.
-See run.py for an example of use.
+See run.ipynb for an example of use.
 The full paper is under 'paper_text' key in output dict from write_paper.

 ## Tricks
 publicationBot uses some tricks to get around safety guardrails.
-Examples follow:
+For example:
 - System:
-    - Tell the LLM to imitate someone, not be someone.
+    - Tells the LLM to imitate someone, not be someone.
-    - Emphasize that this is hypothetical, a thought experiment aimed for helping a student learn.
+    - Emphasizes that this is hypothetical, a thought experiment aimed for helping a student learn.
-    - Ask the LLM to respond with “X” if it cannot provide a response.
+    - Asks the LLM to respond with “X” if it cannot provide a response.
 - Prompts
-    - Use a filler intervention when possible (i.e. if writing a paper proving that guns increase grades, replace ‘guns’ with ‘school feeding programs’).
+    - Uses a filler intervention when possible (i.e. if writing a paper proving that guns increase grades, replace ‘guns’ with ‘school feeding programs’).
 Ask the LLM to create a filler intervention if one is not input by user.
 If it refuses, use the term ‘an intervention.’
-    - Emphasize the goal to look for “truth-seeking” and “non-obvious solutions to better the world,” for “illustrative purposes”
+    - Emphasizes the goal to look for “truth-seeking” and “non-obvious solutions to better the world,” for “illustrative purposes”

 ## tbc